 Remember this is the start of your international career

 You should try to get a job in the US.
 After all, you are here.
 You build important soft skills and US network that will help you in the future.
 But if it doesn’t work out remember there are other options.
 Learn how to search for work outside of the US.
 Make a list of companies in your home country that do business with the US and have a location in the US.
 You may be able to transfer on an L visa after a few years.
-Or make a list of global companies elsewhere that you want to work for.
-Look at remote jobs for greater flexibility in your work location.
+Or make a list of global companies in another country.
+Try remote jobs for greater flexibility in your work location.
 Or try a startup hub in a global city.
 Global careers come in many shapes and sizes.
 Stay curious.